 If you are from another country, you should be living in Ireland,

 And you should explain your connection with the area like family, work, medical needs, education or others.

-You can apply for a council property, or a flat, or support accommodation, or a sheltered home, with the council in Scotland where anyone above the age of 16 can apply and if the council refuses to accept the application, you can get advice on it from the centre.
+You can apply for a council property, or a flat, or support accommodation, or a sheltered home, with the council in Scotland where anyone above the age of 16 can apply.
+If the council refuses to accept the application, you can get advice on it from the centre.

-It provides access to council backed accommodation for people with special needs like elderly, those with a disability, mental health issues, learning issues, young with needs, refugee or an ex-offender, or those taking therapy for alcohol/ drug addiction.
+It provides access to council-backed accommodation for people with special needs like the elderly, those with a disability, mental health issues, learning issues, young with needs, refugees or ex-offender, or those taking therapy for alcohol/ drug addiction.

-The eligible people need to fill the form and wait for the council’s allocation.
+The eligible people need to fill out the form and wait for the council’s allocation.

 You can apply to the local housing register to increase your chances of getting accommodation.